steevka/TheTracker/README.md

 # The Tracker

-### Flexible counter to display any of your data supported by a tolta.co tracker on a TidByt.
+### Flexible TidByt counter to display any of your data supported by a tolta.co tracker.

 ## Show social & ecom numbers